 If the Extension Amendment Proposal is approved, L&F shall procure that all filings required to be made with the Registrar of Companies of the Cayman Islands in connection with the Extension Amendment Proposal to extend the time it has to complete a Business Combination until the Charter Extension Date are made.
 L&F will then continue to attempt to consummate the Business Combination until the Charter Extension Date.
-L&F will remain a reporting company under the Securities and Exchange Act of 1934 (the "Exchange Act") and its Class A Ordinary Shares and Public Warrants will remain publicly traded during this time.
+L&F will remain a reporting company under the Exchange Act and its Class A Ordinary Shares and Public Warrants will remain publicly traded during this time.